5 Tricks To Style A Bar Cart-bar cart

 How to add height instantly:

-- Stack Coffee Table Books: Use 2-3 dark-covered design books to lift up shorter bitters or a jigger.
+Use 2-3 dark-covered books to lift up shorter bitters, a jigger, or unique glassware.

-- Use a Pedestal: A small marble or wood plinth is perfect for elevating a glass ice bucket.
+A small marble or wood pedestal is perfect for elevating a glass ice bucket or a primary spirit.

-- Incorporate Taller Decor: Add a tall, thin vase with a single dried branch or a set of taper candles.
+Add a thin vase with a single dried branch or a set of taper candles to draw the eye upward.

 The Designer’s Secret: Use “stadium seating” for your bottles—tallest in the back, shortest in the front—to ensure every label is visible.